Sermon: Lutheranism and Reformed Christianity

 The Reformation led to Protestant sermons, many of which defended the schism with the Roman Catholic Church and explained beliefs about the Bible, theology, and devotion.
-The distinctive doctrines of Protestantism held that salvation was by faith alone, and convincing people to believe the Gospel and place trust in God for their salvation through Jesus Christ was the decisive step in salvation.
+The distinctive doctrines of Protestantism held that justification was by faith alone, and convincing people to believe the Gospel and place trust in God for their salvation through Jesus Christ was the decisive step in salvation.

-In many Protestant churches, the sermon came to replace the Eucharist as the central act of Christian worship (although some Protestants such as Lutherans give equal time to a sermon and the Eucharist in their Divine Service).
+The Lutheran Churches gave importance to both the preaching of the Gospel and the celebration of the Eucharist during the Mass (Divine Service).
+Lutheranism largely preserved the order of the Mass, including the position of the sermon within it, while giving it more prominence.
+In the Reformed (Continental Reformed, Presbyterian, Anglican and Congregationalist) churches, the sermon came to replace the Eucharist as the central act of worship.
 While Luther retained the use of the lectionary for selecting texts for preaching, the Swiss Reformers, such as Ulrich Zwingli, Johannes Oecolampadius, and John Calvin, notably returned to the patristic model of preaching through books of the Bible.
 The goal of Protestant worship, as conditioned by these reforms, was above all to offer glory to God for the gift of grace in Jesus Christ, to rouse the congregation to a deeper faith, and to inspire them to practice works of love for the benefit of the neighbor, rather than carry on with potentially empty rituals.

 Evangelical Christianity

-In the 18th and 19th centuries during the Great Awakening, major (evangelistic) sermons were made at revivals, which were especially popular in the United States.
+With regard to evangelical Christianity, in the 18th and 19th centuries during the Great Awakening, major (evangelistic) sermons were made at revivals, which were especially popular in the United States.
 These sermons were noted for their "fire-and-brimstone" message, typified by Jonathan Edwards' famous "Sinners in the Hands of an Angry God" speech.
 In these sermons the wrath of God was intended to be made evident.
 Edwards also preached on Religious Affections, which discussed the divided Christian world.

+During camp meetings, Methodist preachers are known for their sermons aimed at encouraging congregants to experience the New Birth (first work of grace) and entire sanctification (second work of grace).